gpiskas/gpiskas.github.io/src/content/posts/creating-non-expiring-secrets-azure-app-registration.md

 ---
-title: Creating Non-Expiring Secrets for an Azure App Registration
+title: Creating Non-Expiring Secrets for Azure App Registrations
 description: Learn how to create secrets that do not expire for Azure App Registrations using Azure CLI, ensuring long-lived credentials for testing and experimentation.
 author: Georgios Piskas
 pubDatetime: 2024-02-28T19:01:08.819Z